 Are you looking for a Lemonade recipe that has the perfect ratio of sour to sweet flavor?
 In my opinion, this is a must in any worthwhile lemonade recipe.
-This recipe is definitely the only recipe you will ever need!
+If so, this recipe is definitely the only recipe you will ever need!

 When my son was little and wanted lemonade, he went straight for the Country Time Lemonade container.
 Back then, I didn't have this super easy lemonade recipe.

-Then one glorious day, my friend, Linda, gave me this Easy Lemonade Recipe.
+Then one glorious day, my friend, Linda, finally parted with her Easy Lemonade Recipe.
 It has been my go-to lemonade recipe ever since.

-So, what is Linda's easy to remember lemonade formula?
-Glad you asked: One cup freshly squeezed lemon juice, one cup white sugar, and five cups of cold water.
+- The recipe has an easy-to-remember formula: One cup freshly squeezed lemon juice, one cup white sugar, and five cups of cold water.
+You can remember that, right?

-- Add sugar and one cup of water in a small saucepan.
+- Add sugar and one cup of water to a small saucepan.

 - Stir over medium heat until the sugar is completely dissolved.

-- Remove simple syrup from heat, pour into a serving pitcher.
+- Remove simple syrup from heat, and pour it into a serving pitcher.

 - Stir in one cup of lemon juice and the remaining four cups of water.